 The International Network for Research on Asset Policies (INRAP) enables researchers with an interest in a broad range of assets (i.e. housing, pensions, financial savings, wealth taxation,community assets) to interact and promote their work.

-This list aims to connect individuals and groups involved in or interested in interdisciplinary research on institutions or institutional thought
+This list aims to connect individuals and groups involved in or interested in interdisciplinary research on institutions or institutional thought.
+Members can use the list to post announcements about events, publications, calls for papers, job postings, etc. Please note that the list is moderated to ensure that only relevant announcements are circulated.

 This is an info-list for people interested in being kept up-to-date with the Jam & Justice project